Polight/lego/README.md

 It's just **much lighter** with simplicity, source that are easy to read, to hack and to maintain.
 The [core lib](https://github.com/Polight/lego/blob/master/src/lib/Component.js) is only 61 <abbr title="Lines Of Code">LOC</abbr>!
+Lego is as light as 3Kb for the full bundle!

 Demo: [view in action](https://lego.js.org/demo/)